 Summer Human Rights Fellowships

 Fellows contribute to human rights and social justice projects at non-governmental and inter-governmental organizations in the US and abroad.
-In the past, Texas Law students have worked in locations as diverse as Bosnia, Cambodia, Mexico, and India on projects including aiding political refugees, advocating women’s rights, prosecuting war criminals, and seeking nationality rights for minors.
-Each fellowship that the Center is able to provide is an investment in human rights advocacy and in preparing law students to develop the knowledge, skills, and critical thinking that are essential to their future participation in the field.
+In the past, Texas Law students have worked in locations as diverse as the UK, Cambodia, Mexico, India, and the US on projects including aiding political refugees, advocating for women’s rights, and seeking nationality rights for minors.

-In addition to our standard summer fellowships, the Rapoport Center offers two named fellowships:
+In addition to our standard summer fellowships, the Rapoport Center offers three named fellowships:

 - The Charles Moyer Human Rights Fellowship honors the life and work of Charles Moyer, whose professional career has been devoted to the international protection of human rights, and who was the first Secretary of the Inter-American Court of Human Rights.
 Learn more.

 - The Berta Cáceres Human Rights Fellowship honors the life and work of Berta Cáceres, an indigenous Honduran activist who fought for environmental justice and indigenous rights until her assassination in March 2016.
 This fellowship is open to law and non-law graduate students at UT.
 Learn more.

 The fellowship provides a $4,500 stipend for 400 hours of service (10-week internship).
 Any supplemental funding from the host organization or other sources must be indicated.